 The main label on sunscreen containers or cartons contain the following information:

 - the water resistance of the product (if relevant and in hours and/or minutes)

-- the statement 'broad spectrum'
+- the statement 'broad spectrum', if relevant.

-Labels will also contain information on:
+You will also find information on:

 - the dose form (cream, lotion or spray)

 - Australian Register of Therapeutic Goods listing numbers (for example, AUST L 12345)

 The plus sign means that the SPF rating is higher than the number.
 For example, a sunscreen with an SPF of 50+ must have an SPF of 60 or more.